JohnTerragnoli/ECE281_CE3/README.md

 #**Purpose**

 The purpose of this computer exercise was to construct, using VHDL, the logic for an elevator.
 This elevator will be able to travel to 4 different floors.
-It uses a clock, has the inputs, don't move, move up or down, and also records the floor that it is currently on.
+It uses a clock, has the inputs "stop", move up or down, and also records the floor that it is currently on.

 This machine was created in two different ways.
-One way used a Moore machine and the other used a Mealy machine.
-Difference between a Moore and a Mealy machine is that the outputs in a Moore machine are determined only by the state of the system.
-On the other hand, the outputs for mealy machines are dependent on the state of the system and the inputs of a system.
+One way used a Moore Machine and the other used a Mealy Machine.
+The difference between a Moore and a Mealy machine is that the outputs in a Moore machine are determined only by the state of the system.
+In a Mealy Machine, the output is dependent on the state of the system and the inputs of a system directly.

 The process of their construction and their results can be seen below: